Dmitri Kozlov (engineer): Military career

-Further Education
+Further education

 After Dmitri returned to the Leningrad Military Mechanical Institute, he graduated in December 1945.
 In 1946, he studied at a special course at the Moscow Higher Technical School.
 In June 1946, he worked as part of a technical commission to study the captured rocket technology from Germany when he met Sergey Korolyov.

 Work

 In May 1946, he worked at Plant No. 88 of the Ministry of Armament of the USSR in Kaliningrad on the development of long-range guided ballistic missiles.
 Starting in June 1951, he worked at OKB-1 of the State Committee of the Council of Ministers of the USSR for Defense Equipment in Kaliningrad where he became the lead designer of the R-5 ballistic missile and the world's first intercontinental ballistic missile: the R-7.
 In April 1958, he became the Deputy Chief Designer of OKB-1 responsible for the mass production of the R-7 missile in Kuibyshev.
-In January 1961, Dmitry led the design of the first two stages of what would become the launch vehicle of the Vostok spacecraft, which enabled Yuri Gagarin to make the world's first human flight to outer space.
+In January 1961, Kozlov led the design of the first two stages of what would become the launch vehicle of the Vostok spacecraft, which enabled Yuri Gagarin to make the world's first human flight to outer space.
 After 1967, Dmitri led the development of a number of Soviet satellites that studied ecology, mapping and space research.
 From 1983, he was the Central Specialized Design Bureau head and general designer.
 In 1996, he was the General Designer of the Progress program.
 He retired in 2003.